TIPS FOR LAST-MINUTE STUDYING FROM A COLLEGE PROCRASTINATOR You did it once more.

 Whether you’re ready for the test you’re about to take or not, it will still happen, so you may as well make the most of your preparation.

 Here are some strategies to counteract the damaging effects that procrastination has on the brain in college students:

 Consume a nutritious and healthful dinner.
-(You probably won’t be focused if you’re hungry when you take the test.)
-Practice inhaling for eight counts and exhaling for four counts (at least five times through) Say to yourself, “I’ll try my best.”
+(It’s likely that you won’t be focused on the test if you’re hungry) Practice inhaling for eight counts and exhaling for four counts (at least five times through) Declare to yourself, “I’ll try my best.
 I can recall this details.
-I’m able.
+I am competent.
 (Thinking positively goes a long way) What are your biggest obstacles to getting things done?

-We’ve all been there, so there’s no need to feel ashamed.
-If it’s okay with you, please share your ideas in the section below.
-You could discuss your difficulties, how you’re overcoming them, or anything else!
+There’s nothing shameful about it.
+Everybody has been there.
+If it’s okay with you, please share your opinions in the comments section.
+You could discuss your difficulties, how you’re handling them, or anything else!